ederlopesgoncalves/java-restful-api/README.md

 *** Filter Checking the JSON Web Token
-The magic hides behind JWTTokenNeeded.
+The magic hides behind JsonTokenNeeded.
 Well, not really, it hides behind the BearerTokenFilter.
-JWTTokenNeeded is just a JAX-RS name binding (think of it as a CDI interceptor binding), so it’s just an annotation that binds to a filter.
+JsonTokenNeeded is just a JAX-RS name binding (think of it as a CDI interceptor binding), so it’s just an annotation that binds to a filter.

 1 - Gets the HTTP Authorization header from the request and checks for the JSON Web Token (the Bearer string)